Basics

 Politics

 I am a member of neither political party in America.
-I certainly have opinions, but find politics distasteful, and am essentially apolitical.
-As a generalization, I dislike politicians, although I do recognize that the job of political leadership is necessary, and also difficult and thankless.
+I certainly have opinions, but find modern politics decidedly distasteful in general.
+In broad strokes, I dislike politicians (of all political persuasions) and view them as generally dishonest and problematically narcissistic, although I do recognize that the job of political leadership is necessary, and also difficult and thankless.

 Rather than getting personally tied up in politics, I instead attempt to live my individual life in accordance with integrity and justice, and let the wider issues fall where they may.